paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

 ## § 2041.
 Housing assistance for homeless veterans
 **(a)**

-(1) To assist homeless veterans and their families in acquiring shelter, the Secretary may enter into agreements described in paragraph (2) with—
+(1) To assist homeless veterans and their families in acquiring shelter or permanent housing, the Secretary may enter into agreements described in paragraph (2) with—

-  (A) nonprofit organizations, with preference being given to any organization named in, or approved by the Secretary under, [section 5902 of this title](./chapter-059-agents-and-attorneys.md#section-5902); or
+  (A) nonprofit organizations, with preference being given to any organization that is the recipient of a grant under section 2011, 2013, 2044, or 2061 of this title; or

-  (B) any State or any political subdivision thereof.
+  (B) any State or tribal entity, or any political subdivision thereof.

 (2) To carry out paragraph (1), the Secretary may enter into agreements to sell, lease, lease with an option to purchase, or donate real property, and improvements thereon, acquired by the Secretary as the result of a default on a loan made, insured, or guaranteed under this chapter.
 Such sale or lease or donation shall be for such consideration as the Secretary determines is in the best interests of homeless veterans and the Federal Government.